cjoakim/azure-cosmosdb-hackathon/solutions/node/STORED_PROCEDURES.md

 - Customer has a **Cache of Data in CosmosDB**, millions of items
 - Customer uses **AI/ML to intelligently refresh items in the cache**
-- But they don't know if individual cache updates actually change the item
+- But they didn't know if individual cache updates actually change the item
-- They need a **feedback-loop to indicate if the cache needed to be updated or not, so they could improve their algorithm**
+- They needed a **feedback-loop to indicate if the cache needed to be updated or not, so they could improve their algorithm**

 ### Why Implement this as a StoredProcedure?

 - Calling the stored procedure reduces latency; just one-trip/one-call to ComsosDB
-- The JavaScript SP code is pre-compiled in CosmosDB
+- The JavaScript SP code is pre-compiled in CosmosDB; fast and efficient
-- Allows for individual attribute updates
+- Allows for individual attribute updates, and smaller network messages
 - Stored Procedure calls are Transactional
 - Provides a feedback loop to the caller